 Client work is central to a student’s clinic experience.
 Students in the Immigrant Rights Project assume primary responsibility for client representation.
 Students work together on cases in teams of two.
 The tasks that students may perform in a case include client interviewing; fact investigation; preparing clients’ applications for relief; developing corroborating evidence; preparing the testimony of witnesses, including experts; and representing a client at an immigration interview or a removal hearing in Immigration Court.
 Students typically spend a minimum of 18-20 hours a week working on their clients’ cases.

 Case Team Meetings

-Each student team meets regularly with clinic Professor McCormick for an in-depth discussion of the casework.
-These meetings are used to help students recognize, analyze and resolve the multitude of strategic, tactical, ethical and interpersonal issues that arise in representing clients.
+Each student team meets regularly with clinic supervising attorney for an in-depth discussion of the casework.
+These meetings are used to help students recognize, analyze, and resolve the multitude of strategic, tactical, ethical, and interpersonal issues that arise in representing clients.
 Clinic students and faculty, together with clients and witnesses, also participate in “moots” to prepare for each immigration interview or hearing.

 The IRP seminar meets once a week for two hours.
 Classes are used for a variety of purposes.
 Early in the semester, classes are used to survey the substantive law involved in clinic cases.
 Other classes are devoted to teaching essential lawyering skills that students will use in their casework.
 Many of these classes involve role-playing exercises or workshops based on students’ actual cases.
 Class time is also used for “case rounds,” in which students share and learn from each other’s experiences.
 Guest speakers, including immigration judges and domestic violence experts, may be invited to selected classes.